 Lifeguard Recertification program for Lifeguard with CPR/AED and First Aid to renew your certification that can be completed now with lowest price guarantee!

-Regardless of whether you took your original lifeguard training with the American Red Cross or us or your previous certification has expired, you can recert through us and obtain a two-year certification.
-If you did not initially get certified through us, you only need to email us a copy of your previous certificate after registering, so we may add it to your file.
+Regardless of whether you took your original lifeguard training with is or the American Red Cross or your previous certification has expired, you can recert through us and obtain a two-year certification.
+If you did not initially get certified through us, you need to email us a copy of your previous certificate after registering, so we may add it to your records.

 To enroll in this program, click the ADD TO CART and proceed to check out.
 You can complete the certification program right away or at any time during the year.
 We offer a 30-day money-back guarantee and a 30-day price match guarantee.
 If you find a lower price for your training or are not completely satisfied, simply email us and request a refund.